freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> Update` has been renamed to :guilabel:`Check for Updates Daily and Download if Available`.

+* There is now an option to add a prompt to save a copy of the system configuration and include the :guilabel:`Password Secret Seed` before doing a system upgrade.
+This popup can be enabled by going to
+  |ui-settings| :menuselection:` --> Preferences` and unsetting
+  :guilabel:`Hide "Save Configuration" Dialog Before Upgrade`

 * The :guilabel:`Container`, :guilabel:`Remote encryption`,
   :guilabel:`Filename encryption`, :guilabel:`Encryption password`, and
   :guilabel:`Encryption salt` fields have been added to